 Interactive fiction or IF (also known as text adventures) are a genre of computer adventure games where the player types in commands and receives text responses describing their environment and how their actions have affected the IF world.

 They have been around since the 1970s and during the 1980s they were commercially popular but have long since fallen out of fashion.
-In fact, there's nothing funnier than sitting a Generation Z-er down in front of one and observing their complete incomprehension and boredom.
-Nowadays there is a dedicated IF community online still producing new games.
-It also somewhat overlaps with retrogaming.
+In fact, there's nothing funnier than sitting a modern gamer down in front of one and observing their response ('Where's the graphics?
+It's all text!').
+Nowadays there is a dedicated online IF community still producing new games and taking the genre in new directions.

 The game world is made up of a number of discrete locations ('You are standing at the end of a road before a small brick building') which may contain various objects ('There is tasty food here') that the player can manipulate.
 Movement from location to location is usually by typing in cardinal directions ('GO NORTH').
 The new location is then described, any objects present are listed, as well as anything else relevant happening in the game world ('The dwarf throws a nasty little axe at you, misses, curses, and runs away').

 Some of the more common and generally universal commands are: